 6:00 AM TO

-Arrive early to absorb Costa Rica’s magnificent biodiversity.
+Absorb Costa Rica’s magnificent biodiversity by adding a land package to your cruise.
 Venture to the Monteverde Cloud Forest, where 300-year-old trees and orchids form a spectacular backdrop to resplendent quetzals, tapirs, monkeys, sloths, and other rainforest residents.
-Or to Poas Volcano National Park, home to 79 species of birds including the Resplendent Quetzal.
+Or head to Tortuguero National Park, one of the most remote places in Costa Rica, known for being a primary nesting site of endangered green turtles.